You Have Questions? We Have Answers!

 Yes, you can.
 Just be sure you bring any auxiliary cables you may need with you.
 Our yachts do include the ability to listen through our onboard sound systems.

-Yes, a fishing license is required for anyone 18 years or older.
+In the British Virgin Islands, a fishing license is required for anyone 18 years or older.
 You can apply for a license at the Government Office on Tortola, Monday - Friday 9:00 AM - 3:00 PM, or we can help you obtain that licensing before you depart.
+As for Abaco Beach, fishing is allowed and a license is not required.
+Please note that spear fishing using scuba gear and possession of spear guns are illegal in the Bahamas.
+Fishing is not permitted in Pelican Cays Land or Sea Park Owl Cay Preserve.

 Well, yes, you can, but why?
 Hair dryers and yachts really don't go well together.
 If you do need to use one on board, bring a very low wattage travel hair dryer.